KristinaEtc/slog/README.md

         // context given, or the root logger when context defined as "root".
         SetLevel(level slf.Level, contexts ...string)

+        // SetCallerInfo sets the logging slf.CallerInfo to given contexts, all loggers if no context given,
+        // or the root logger when context defined as "root".
+        SetCallerInfo(callerInfo slf.CallerInfo, contexts ...string)

         // AddEntryHandler adds a handler for log entries that are logged at or above
         // the set log slf.Level.
         AddEntryHandler(handler EntryHandler)